estuardolh/google-sheet-pixels/README.md

-# pixels-on-google-sheet
+# google-sheet-pixels
-Paste perfectly your pixel art on Google Sheets.
+Paste your pixel art on Google Sheets.